Maximize your exercise performance without the caffeine crash or jittery brain-drain.

 What Exactly is Caffeine?

 Caffeine, or 1,3,7-trimethylxanthine (if you want to get fancy with it), is an alkaloid, which means that its chemical structure is predominated by nitrogen.
 Pure caffeine is highly water-soluble and can, thus, act rapidly on the brain and body after ingestion without aid of fatty foods (as is the case with fat-soluble compounds).
+Those sensitive to this strong stimulant would require a caffeine free pre workout for muscle building and lean muscle.

 What Exactly does Caffeine do?